Investments In Affiliates Accounted For Using The Equity Method

 |Investments In Affiliates Accounted For Using The Equity Method||

 Liberty has various investments accounted for using the equity method.
-The following table includes the Company's carrying amount and percentage ownership and market value (level 1) of the more significant investments in affiliates at December 31, 2015, and the carrying amount at December 31, 2014:
+The following table includes the Company's carrying amount and percentage ownership of the more significant investments in affiliates at June 30, 2015 and the carrying amount at December 31, 2014:

 The following table presents the Company's share of earnings (losses) of affiliates: